-Important: This feature is being rolled out over time beginning August 2022.
-Make sure your Ring App is updated to the latest version and follow the instructions at the bottom of this page to see if the deactivate feature is available to you.
-Please read all of the instructions BEFORE deactivating your device to prevent losing access to controls in the Ring App.
+Important: Make sure your Ring app is updated to the latest version and follow the instructions at the bottom of this page to see if the deactivate feature is available to you.
+Please read all of the instructions BEFORE deactivating your device to prevent losing access to controls in the Ring app.

 Deactivating a Ring doorbell or security camera means that you’re allowing a transfer of ownership, so the device can be used by someone else, but you can retain access to your Events and videos (if you have a Ring Protect Plan).

 Events appear in your Event History Timeline as a log when you answer your doorbell, use Live View or when your device detects motion, etc..
 When you have Ring Protect subscription, your Events are recorded as videos and video recordings are stored in the cloud according to your individual plan’s retention period (eg. up to 180 days in the US).

 - Deactivating a device and removing a device are two different actions.